cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

     kubectl get nodes -o=jsonpath='{.items[0].status.capacity}'
     ```

+    This output shows there are 2 CPU cores, and a total of 4Gb of memory available to us:

+    ```
     map[cpu:2 ephemeral-storage:101330012Ki hugepages-1Gi:0 hugepages-2Mi:0 memory:4041540Ki pods:110]

-This output shows there are 2 CPU cores, and a total of 4Gb of memory available to us.
+    ```

 2. Let us create a different deployment from a different image which has an initial request of 0.5 of a core, and 256 Mb of memory, and display how much cpu is in use currently.